pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/30_Rendering_PDFs.md

 # Rendering PDFs

 Instead of directly returning the HTML code of your website you could also return a PDF version.
-You can use the built in Web2Print functionality to accomplish this.
+You can use the Web2PrintBundle functionality to accomplish this.

-Please make sure that you have set up the web2print functionality correctly ("Settings" -> "Web2Print Settings").
+Please make sure that you have set up and installed the Web2PrintBundle correctly ("Settings" -> "Web2Print Settings").

-You don't need to enable the Web2Print Documents in Pimcore, you just have to provide the correct settings (Tool -> HeadlessChrome / PDFreactor) and the corresponding settings.
+You need to enable and install the Web2PrintBundle via the bundles.php, and then you just have to provide the correct settings (Tool -> HeadlessChrome / PDFreactor) and the corresponding settings.

 In your controller you just have to return the PDF instead of the HTML.

 ## Simple example

 ```php
 class BlogController extends FrontendController
 {